nus-cs2113-AY2021S1/tp/docs/team/LIU-YiFeng-1.md

 ### Enhancements implemented:
 #### Enhancements to new features:
-* Added ability to print all tasks and all events separately.
+* Added ability to print all tasks and all events separately. (`print events` and `print tasks`) ([\#10](https://github.com/AY2021S1-CS2113T-T12-2/tp/pull/10))
- ([\#10](https://github.com/AY2021S1-CS2113T-T12-2/tp/pull/10))
   * What it does: It allows the user to have an easy overview of all the events and tasks stored in the program.
-  * Justification: It allows the user to retrieve the index number for a particular event or task.
+  * Justification: It allows the user to retrieve the index number for a particular event or task quickly.
 So that the user can perform other operations (such as deletion, mark as done, adding additional information and viewing additional information etc) easily.
-  * Highlights: It displays all events and tasks with additional information if there is any.
+  * Highlights: It displays all tasks and events with additional information if there is any.

  * Integrated a third party library (fastjson) to the project and added the ability to verify the module code entered by the user.
   ([\#126](https://github.com/AY2021S1-CS2113T-T12-2/tp/pull/126),